CanberraUAV/admin/administrivia/process.rst

-A propsed document management process
+A proposed document management process
 =====================================

 The is a bit beurocratic, but it's an attempt to foster common understanding within the group, *without getting in the way*.
 It might work as-is, but probably will need to evolve to be successful.